 In short, yes!

 Even if your produce was grown without harmful chemicals and pesticides, it may still have dirt on it.
-It has also likely been touched and breathed on by numerous people before making it into your home (unless of course you grew it yourself!)
+It has also likely been touched and breathed on by numerous people before making it into your home (unless of course, you grew it yourself!)

 Thoroughly washing fruits and vegetables before consuming is also an important step in the prevention of food borne illnesses, such as E. coli.

-Why does vinegar work?
+Why does washing vegetables with vinegar work?

-Washing produce with vinegar is effective because vinegar is acidic.
+Washing vegetables with vinegar is effective because vinegar is acidic.
 Its acidity allows it to remove dirt and break down residues, making it particularly useful for cleaning off the sticky film left by stickers on produce.

 Vinegar also kills E. coli and salmonella, two harmful food borne illnesses.

 While the little bottles of ready-made produce rinses in the grocery store may look tempting, I do not recommend them as the best way to wash produce.